signalfx/maestro-ng/docs/index.md

 ```

 The first element, `__maestro`, is used to pass in some information to
-Maestro that does not directly relate to your enviroment description,
+Maestro that does not directly relate to your environment description,
 but helps Maestro understand it.
 In particular, the `schema` version
 is used to note what version of the YAML "schema" Maestro will be using
-when parsing the enviroment description.
+when parsing the environment description.
 This is used when backwards
 incompatible changes are introduced by Maestro to provide an easier
 upgrade path.